#1 NEW YORK TIMES BESTSELLING AUTHOR

-Praise for the novels of Johanna Lindsey
+Praise for the novels of Johanna Lindsey:

 “Lindsey’s mastery of historical romance.”

 “The Malorys are the family everyone wishes they had, so returning to their world is like entering a bit of heaven.
-The way Lindsey expertly writes a seductive battle-of-wills love story is magic; love, laughter, adventure, and passion collide as childhood foes become loves.”
+The way Lindsey expertly writes a seductive battle-of-wills love story is magic; love, laughter, adventure, and passion collide as childhood foes become lovers.”

 —RT Book Reviews